Four pupils injured in knife attack at western German school

 Two of the victims in the attack are being treated in intensive care for serious injuries, as is the suspected attacker, according to local prosecutors.

 Multiple knives were used in the attack, prosecutors said.
-School staff managed to trigger a rampage alarm at 9:55 am (0855 GMT), bringing a major police response to the school in central Wuppertal.
+School staff managed to trigger an alarm at 9:55 am (0855 GMT), bringing a major police response to the school in central Wuppertal.

 Reul said nothing is yet known about the motive.
 He said it is currently assumed that the suspect was a lone perpetrator, and initial reports suggested that the attacker's injuries were self-inflicted.